microapps/gatsby-plugin-react-i18next/README.md

 ## API

+### `Link` component

-### `Link` component - is identical to [Gatsby Link component](https://www.gatsbyjs.org/docs/gatsby-link/) expept that you can provide additional `language` prop to create a link to a page with different language
+`Link` component is identical to [Gatsby Link component](https://www.gatsbyjs.org/docs/gatsby-link/) except that you can provide additional `language` prop to create a link to a page with different language

 ```javascript
 import {Link} from 'gatsby-plugin-react-i18next';